MEMESCOEP/Pynesweeper/README.md

 Minesweeper in python 3.10
 <br/><br/>
 ### Playing Pynesweeper:
- It's just regular minesweeper, but in python!
+ It's just minesweeper, but in python!

 ---
 <br/>